U.N. Squadron: Release

 Area 88 was ported to the home console Super NES and released in Japan on July 26, 1991.
 In North America and Europe it was re-titled U.N.
-Squadron.
+Squadron by Capcom.
 The illustration for the U.N.
 Squadron poster was created by well known illustrator Marc Ericksen, the illustrator of the covers to Capcom's other games Mega Man 2 and Strider.
 A version for the Capcom Power System Changer was planned and previewed but never released.

 Reception

 In Japan, Game Machine listed U.N.
 Squadron on their September 15, 1989 issue as being the sixth most-successful table arcade unit of the month.
 In North America, it was a major hit, becoming the top-grossing software conversion kit on the RePlay arcade charts in February 1990.

 Upon its home console release, the Japanese gaming publication Weekly Famitsu gave the Super Famicom version a score of 28 out of 40.

 Entertainment Weekly gave the Super NES version of the game an A, and picked the game as the #12 greatest game available in 1991.

-Super Gamer gave the SNES version an overall score of 93% writing: "Graphically impressive with nicely varied levels, a choice of aircraft, plenty of power-ups and atmospheric sound.
-Highly recommend for shoot-'em-up fans."
+Super Gamer gave the SNES version an overall score of 93%, commending the graphics, aircraft selection, gameplay, and sound.

 Accolades

 IGN ranked U.N.
 Squadron 37th on its "Top 100 Super NES Games" list, which made it the highest ranking side scroller shooter game on that list.
 In 2018, Complex listed U.N.
 Squadron 23rd on its "The Best Super Nintendo Games of All Time" list and called the game the best side scrolling shooter on the SNES.
-In 1995, Total! rated the game 63rd on their Top 100 SNES Games.
+In 1995, Total! rated the game 63rd on their Top 100 SNES Games list.